XavierBerger/RPi-Monitor/docs/source/25_addons.rst

    :align: center
    :width: 500px

+Custom addon can be configured with the following parameters:

 web.addons.<id>.title=<title>
-  ``<title>`` represent the title displayed in addon menu or addon title web.addons.<id>.addons=custom
+  ``<title>`` represent the title displayed in addon menu or addon title This parameter will be evaluated by the javascript command with the function ``eval()`` theirfore parameter should be valid javacript.

+web.addons.<id>.addons=custom
-  ``custom`` is the addon activated web.addons.<id>.showtitle=<title visibility>
+  ``custom`` is the addon activated

+web.addons.<id>.showtitle=<title visibility>
-  ``<title visibility>`` define if title should be displayed or not web.addons.<id>.url=<url>
+  ``<title visibility>`` define if title should be displayed or not

+web.addons.<id>.url=<url>
   ``url`` is defining the page to be displayed into the iframe.
-It can be a file reachable from **RPi-Monitor** internal server or a site available into the Internet. web.addons.<id>.allowupdate=<allow update>
+It can be a file reachable from **RPi-Monitor** internal server or a site available on the Internet.

+web.addons.<id>.allowupdate=<allow update>
   ``<allow update>`` define is ``url`` can be updated in option

-.. important:: ``id`` has to start by 1 and incrementing.
-This is defining the order of addons with the menu.

 Shellinabox
 ^^^^^^^^^^^